chricha1/chricha1.github.io/finalproject/finalproject.md

 feature_image: ""
 ---

+This project aims to shed light on how creative placemaking can impact public safety outcomes in Baltimore City.

+Public safety refers to the welfare and protection of the general public, and strives towards a vibrant community where “people feel free of threats to their persons and property.”

+Creative placemaking is an emerging form of participatory art-making, given increasing attention by scholars, practitioners, policymakers, and funders over the past decade.
+Creative placemaking adds dimensions of art and creative practice to the placemaking field, promoting the belief that community development should be holistic and human-centered (Bennett 2014).

+In practice, creative placemaking combines the field of planning with community relationship-building;
+it places a high value on streetscapes and is designed to improve economic outcomes by utilizing undervalued resources and developing strong social networks through artistic practice (Stern 2014).

+Projects at the intersection of creative placemaking and public safety fall into five primary types of activities: projects that promote empathy and understanding, projects that influence law and policy, projects that provide career opportunities, projects that support well-being, and projects that advance quality of place.

+My final project for GES 486 was inspired by a 2017 report by the Social Impact of the Arts Project (SIAP) at the University of
+Pennsylvania.
+The results of the three-year study showed how cultural resources are significantly linked to better health, schooling, and security in New York City's lower-income neighborhoods.
+I performed a similar preliminary analysis on Baltimore City's neighborhoods, arts organizations, and violent crimes (specifically homicides and shootings).

 #### Process

 Question: Does the presence of art organizations affect crime rates in Baltimore City?

+The first thing I had to do was gather [crime data]() for Baltimore City.
+I downloaded the csv file and extracted all crimes for 2014 only.

+Once I had all homicides and shootings that occurred in Baltimore City in 2014, I used Python to select and count these specific crimes by neighborhood.
+I also used [neighborhood census data](https://data.baltimorecity.gov/Neighborhoods/2010-Census-Neighborhoods/r3qj-2ifh) to take into account the population of each neighborhood.

 ```python
 lyrPts = iface.addVectorLayer("Z:/ges486/final_proj/all2014homi_shoot.shp", "Crimes", "ogr")